relearn: workshops, programs, events, presentations

 Ficus coronata, F.opposita or Sandpaper Fig is an interesting riparian tree, as its name suggests its leaves are rough and were used traditionally to sand wooden tools.
 When growing ‘just right’ on a fertile creek bank, it will produce delicious mini figs. Birds, water-dragons (moggill) and the zebra-legged purple moonbeam butterfly love this tree.

 Mallotus phillipensus or Red Kamala is a medium sized butterfly-attracting, pioneering tree.
 It is indigenous to many parts of the world and has extensive medicinal uses.
-Its fruit is covered in a bright red powder, traditionally used as a dye.
-It has green, white & yellow cousins.
+Its fruit is covered in a red powder, traditionally used as a dye or skin paint.
+It has green, white & yellow 'cousins'.

 Acacia spp. or Wattles, one & all!
 Pioneers, fast-growing, leguminous, so many different species from coast to mountains to desert.
 Prostrate, shrubby or tree, acacias attract all manner of insects to its sweet yellow/ cream pompom or fluffy-spike blossoms, all kinds of birds to its nutty nutritious seeds (& yes, some species good for humans too!).
 Watching pink galahs feast & chat for hours amongst the silvery foliage in our Queensland wattle (Acacia podalyriifolia) last winter was simply lovely.